soffes/blog/published/2006-10-19-my-quote-of-the-week-4/my-quote-of-the-week-4.markdown

+---
-# My Quote of the Week
+title: My Quote of the Week
+categories: quote
+---

 > My spiritual gift is procrastination.
 I’m really good at it.